FrontendMasters/react-enlightenment/react-semantics.md

 Below I list the most common terms, and their definitions, used when talking about React.

 #### Babel
 Babel transforms JavaScript ES\* (i.e., JS 2016, 2016, 2017) to ES5.
-Babel is the tool of choice from the React team for writing future ES* and transforming JSX to ES5 code.
+Babel is the tool of choice from the React team for writing future ES* code and transforming JSX to ES5 code.

 ***